You don’t need to be beef mad to know what a tenderloin steak is. But quite simply put, it’s the tender steak from the loin muscle of the steer.

-Also known as the Filet Mignon, it is the steak cut from the tenderloin, a muscle that gets next to no exercise.
+Universally agreed to be one of the best cuts of steak, tenderloin is also known as the Filet Mignon, and is the steak cut from the tenderloin, a muscle that gets next to no exercise.

 Where Does Tenderloin Steak Come from on the Cow?

 The tenderloin is one long muscle that stretches across two primals, the Sirloin and the Loin.
-It comprises of 3 cuts, the tail, the center-cut, and the butt.
+It consists of 3 cuts, the tail, the center-cut, and the butt.

 The Filet Mignon steaks come from the Short Loin end of the loin muscle, or the tail end, and are small in size.

 The muscle is also known as the Psoas Major, which runs the length of the carcass alongside the longissimus dorsi, which we have covered previously.

 Due to the fact the cow doesn’t stand upright, this muscle isn’t used, which means it’s put under less stress and is the reason it remains so tender.

 If interested, we also have a guide to all cuts of beef you might like to check out!